AsahiLinux/docs/Glossary.md

 ### R
 * **RecoveryOS:** The recovery environment, either the 1TR located on the internal disk, or a recovery environment associated with any particular macOS install, located inside an APFS subvolume.
 * **RestoreOS:** The restore environment, loaded onto the device when "reviving" it through DFU mode by Apple Configurator. [[more info]](https://www.theiphonewiki.com/wiki/Restore_Ramdisk)
+* **RTKit:** Apple's proprietary real-time operating system.
+Most of the accelerators (AGX, ANE, AOP, DCP, AVE, PMP) run RTKit on an internal processor.
+The string "RTKSTACKRTKSTACK" is characteristic of a firmware containing RTKit.

 ### S
 * **SBU**: Sideband Use.
 Two pins on Type C connectors free to be used for random stuff, not defined by the Type C standard itself.